A motivic construction of the de Rham-Witt complex: Cube invariance and reciprocity

 \begin{proof} (1) follows from the equivalence of (1) and (3) in Lemma \ref{cube_invariance_characterization}.
 (2) The canonical morphism $G\to \Lcube G$ is an isomorphism by Lemma \ref{cube_invariance_characterization}.
 The claim follows from this and (1).
-(3) By the Yoneda lemma, it suffices to prove that if $F\in \PSh(\QCor_S^\prop)$ is cube-invariant then
+(3) By the Yoneda lemma, it suffices to prove that if $F\in \PSh(\MCor^\Lambda_k)$ is cube invariant then